 The final step is to try to clean the inside surfaces of your teeth by making gently circular motions along all your teeth.

-If you have any questions for your Oakland dentist, or would like to schedule a professional cleaning with Oakland Dental Care, please call our office today at (510) 893-4041.
+If you have any questions for your Oakland dentist, or would like to schedule a professional cleaning with Franklin Dental Care, please call our office today at (510) 893-4041.